FastestMolasses/CodeEdit/Code-Style.md

 In your final code there should not be any commented code or `print()` statements.
 Please remove them.

 Same goes for `// swiftlint:disable` comments.

+### External Libraries

+We only use a handful of external libraries.
+Don't add external dependencies without prior discussion in issues or on [Discord](https://discord.gg/vChUXVf9Em).

+This is because we want to keep our dependencies as slim as possible.
+In certain cases it might make sense to use an external library though.

+> Keep in mind that most of UI related extensions or convenience methods can easily be implemented in a internal module/package.

 ## SwiftLint